An Unforgettable Ford’s Theatre Experience: A Practical Guide

 Is Ford’s Theatre Good for Kids?

-Generally, school children visit Ford’s Theatre starting at 3rd grade, but that doesn’t mean younger children can’t immerse themselves in the America of Lincoln.
+Generally, school children visit Ford’s Theatre starting in 3rd grade, but that doesn’t mean younger children can’t immerse themselves in the America of Lincoln.
 Kids love to check out the sky-high book tower.
-This 34-foot sculpture is a great way to learn about the importance of reading and how much Lincoln devoured books during his free time.
+This 34-foot sculpture is a great way to learn about the importance of reading and how much Abraham Lincoln devoured books during his free time.

 For more useful information about visiting Ford’s Theatre with kids, check out their blog.